One Assassination Under God – Chapter 1: Critical reception

 The album received a positive reception from critics and fans, topping year-end reader polls by both Metal Injection and Revolver.
 The latter praised Manson's "defiant" lyricism and his "newly trained-up and cleaned-up vocals."
 They also praised the production, saying the album "pivots musically from brooding goth rock to dance-floor-stomping industrialism to glammy grandeur".
 AllMusic said the record merged the "caustic fury" of Antichrist Superstar, the "glam sheen" of Mechanical Animals and the "cinematic scope" of Holy Wood.
 They compared it to The Pale Emperor, calling it "another strong late-era set" and "one of the tightest records he's ever crafted".
 However, they said that following the abuse allegations, they found it "impossible to separate the art from the artist."
 Blabbermouth.net said the album is a "solid and accomplished record with some great tunes."
 However, they questioned whether people would engage with it to an extent that could "restore Manson's career to its former heights".

+Magnus Jørgensen, in a guest review for Globalmetalblog, praised the album, concluding his 5/6-review by stating that "As a cultural event, this album is important.
+As a lyrical work, it's as inspired as it is volatile.
+And as a rock album, it's pretty fucking awesome."

 KNAC said the album finds Manson transcending his shock rock persona to deliver an introspective album, one where he uses his "unique voice to explore something more profound."
 They explained the album "feels like the culmination of everything he's been grappling with for decades, an album that balances darkness and beauty with a maturity we've only seen glimpses of before."
 They summarized by saying the album "isn't just a return to form; it's a transformation, a shedding of old skin to reveal something darker, sharper, and, surprisingly, more human."
 Similarly, Crytpic Rock said shock value was absent from the record, but said Manson uses the record to "call society, specifically those who think they have power, out on their hypocrisy."
 New Transcendence said that while the album retains the "signature aggression and dark themes" of the band's previous work, it was more introspective and mature, saying it "delves deeper into personal struggles and societal critique."
 They called the album a "challenging and rewarding listen."
 Metal Jazz said the record "seethes with recrimination", but that it "often leavens the bile with moments of beauty."
 Heavy Metal said the album was better than the majority of their recent releases.
 They also praised the lyricism, saying Manson has "once again proven to be the smartest guy in the room, and has therefore landed on his feet again after some tumultuous years".